hubotio/evolution/_drafts/javascript.md

   > The "official" repositories are outdated and even insecure.
 We need to treat them as legacy and move on.

   The Node Foundation has tried to get Debian to adapt modern Node versions like "[pretty much every other repository for packages takes modern versions.](https://twitter.com/mikeal/status/869646796888330240)" but could not succeed.
+There will also be [a new release coming on June 17th which will have node@4.8.2 pre-installed](https://twitter.com/olov/status/872783380445843456).

-  See more responses to my question regarding old Node versions at https://twitter.com/gr2m/status/869305267464306689
+  See more responses to my question regarding old Node versions at https://twitter.com/gr2m/status/869305267464306689.
+  Probably the most relevant responses is "[](https://twitter.com/olov/status/872783380445843456)"

 - **Dropping support for Node <v7.6**